Welcome for new students

 Arts and Law stand in marquee during Welcome

-This was new for 2013.
 This is a central point of contact during Welcome for all Arts and Law students where you can find out about events, services, schemes and initiatives and have your questions answered by our friendly Arts and Law ambassadors.
-With information about Welcome events, our Student Engagement Facilitators, the CAL Writing Advisory Service, leaflets from societies,free ‘bookcrossing’ books and information about places of interest on and off campus, this is not to be missed.
+With information about Welcome events, our Student Experience Officers, the CAL Writing Advisory Service, leaflets from societies, and information about places of interest on and off campus, this is not to be missed.

 Student mentor and buddy schemes